 Thorough SEO is the key to enhancing blog post reach and readership.

-Like completing a puzzle, finishing a blog post feels damn good—and today, everyone’s using WordPress to get a piece of the action.
-But to ensure that your WordPress post has the best chance of being found, read and shared, you’ve got to be diligent about publishing it properly.
-Inbound marketing and blogging best practices say search engine optimization (SEO) — the practice of tailoring your content to search engines — is a must before you post.
+Like completing a puzzle, finishing a blog post feels damn good — and today, WordPress continues to be a popular blogging platform option.
+To ensure that your WordPress post has the best chance of being found, read, and shared, you have to be diligent about publishing it properly.
+We know inbound marketing and blogging best practices say search engine optimization (SEO) — the practice of tailoring your content to search engines — is a must before you post.
 So, to make it easy for you, we’ve created this list of nine blog SEO best practices to help improve your next blog post’s reach and readability:

-- Use Google’s keyword tool.
-This will tell you your keyword’s average monthly search volume, its competitiveness, and will even suggest related keywords and their relevance.
+This will reveal your keyword’s average monthly search volume, its competitiveness, and will even suggest related keywords and their relevance.

-An effective title is one that is optimized under SEO best practices, which means it is easily discernible by search engines and is actually compelling to readers.
+An effective title is one that uses blog SEO best practices, which means it is easily discernible by search engines and is actually compelling to readers.

 On average, only 20% of viewers read beyond a headline, meaning the success of your entire post is highly dependent on the success of your title—so make yours stand out.
 Optimize it!